 Governors

-The Governing Body of the school is responsible for ensuring that it is run to promote pupil achievement.
+The Governing Body of this school is responsible for ensuring that it is run to promote pupil achievement.
 Its duties include:

 • Setting strategic direction, policies and objectives